 Examinations are a type of summative assessment, typically longer than a test, and use to measure for example: knowledge, skills, aptitude, analysis and synthesis.
 It may be written, practical and/or oral.
 The final examination covers the majority of the ILOs and topics for a course.

-Formative assessment provides a means to enhance student learning - also referred to as 'assessment for learning'.
-Formative assessments generally have low or no point value.
-Examples of formative assessments include quizzes, tests, asking students to submit a research proposal for early feedback or submitting a short paragraph summarising the main points of a lecture.
+Formative assessment provides a means to enhance student learning - also referred to as proposal for early feedback or submitting a short paragraph summarising the main points of a lecture.